pglombardo/pglombardo/README.md

 [![Password Pusher](./assets/pwpush-horizontal-logo.png)](https://github.com/pglombardo/PasswordPusher)

-In my spare time, I work on a security solution that makes communicating sensitive data more secure.
-The project boasts an active community and more than **185k MAU** at [pwpush.com](https://pwpush.com).
+Since 2011, I've worked on a security solution that makes communicating sensitive data more secure.
+The project boasts an active community and more than **270k MAU** at [pwpush.com](https://pwpush.com).

-The solution can be re-branded and is often hosted privately.
+The solution is white-label, can be re-branded and is often hosted privately.

 # Packages I've Authored